 Baby’s head has to mould (many babies are born with a “conehead” as bones shift to help baby come out — all of this is normal and babies are built to do that safely).

-Often, moms just aren’t giving good effort.
+Sometimes pregnant people aren’t pushing in the right spot.
 They push in their face vs their bottom.

 Things that lessen pushing time: